clouddueling/auto-migrate/README.md

 tables and columns (return as an array), or generate MySQL queries to add the missing columns in.

-Still a bit of a work-in-progress, please report bugs

 # Getting Started

 1. Install via composer: